 2016 powder coated steel, skipping rope 180 x 118 x 43 cm

-The Lamentation series is a group of 4 sculptures made in mild steel and powder coated they are based on Martha Graham’s performances of Lamentation (1930) and Night Journey (1947).
+The Lamentation series is a group of 4 sculptures based on Martha Graham’s performances Lamentation (1930) and Night Journey (1947).

 I was interested in freezing the extreme moments of Graham’s choreography to last forever.
 To cease change for the purpose of examination and understanding.
 The dark blue colour relates to the shows title but also has sublime associations with sleep.

-This melancholic idea contrasts with the aggressive material and angular forms giving rise to another tension between the industrial, tense nature of welded steel and the elegant modernist inspired forms.
+This melancholic idea contrasts with the aggressive material and angular forms giving rise to another tension between the industrial, tense nature of welded steel and the elegant nature of 20th century dance.

 Richard Evans Night Journey 2016 artist sculpture

 Richard Evans Night Journey Detail 2016 artist sculpture

 Martha Graham performing 'Night Journey' photograph by Philippe Halsman, 1947.